-Our No Retaliation company policy describes our provisions towards employees who file reports for harmful, discriminatory or unethical behaviors.
-Whether accusations are true or false, our company wants to prevent victimization and other retaliatory behavior towards the employee.
+Our No Retaliation company policy describes our provisions towards employees who file reports for harmful, discriminatory or unethical behaviours.
+Whether accusations are true or false, our company wants to prevent victimization and other retaliatory behaviour towards the employee.
 We believe it’s important that employees aren’t afraid to speak up about any issues.
 It’s to our company’s benefit to resolve them as soon as possible.
 An environment of fear can only be harmful in the long run.

 We’ll follow all legal prohibitions for retaliation and will grant employees the right to speak about misconduct.
 In any case, we will make an effort to preserve legality and business ethics.

 This policy applies to all prospective, current or former employees of the company.